Alejogb1/job-board/blog-data/why-was-an-nft-revealed-on-testnet-but-not-on-opensea-mainnet.md

 id: "why-was-an-nft-revealed-on-testnet-but-not-on-opensea-mainnet"
 ---

-this NFT visibility conundrum, shall we?
+this NFT visibility conundrum?
 It's a situation I've definitely encountered, more times than I'd like to recall, during my tenure building blockchain applications.
 Seeing a shiny, new NFT pop up on a testnet explorer, only for it to seemingly vanish into the ether when attempting to view it on OpenSea's mainnet, is quite frustrating.
 There are several interconnected reasons for this behavior, and most often they stem from subtle but critical configuration mismatches.

 Essentially, the core issue revolves around the fundamental difference between testnet and mainnet environments, coupled with the mechanics of how marketplaces like OpenSea ingest NFT data.
 Testnets, like Goerli, Sepolia, or Rinkeby (though many are now deprecated), are designed for experimentation and development.
 They operate with simulated currencies and are generally free of the real-world financial stakes that govern mainnet transactions.
 Mainnets, such as Ethereum's mainnet, are where actual transactions involving valuable cryptocurrency occur.
 This separation ensures that development activities don’t unintentionally impact live systems.